stenvala/aws-cdk-legos/g1-ts-rest-api+s3/README.md

 # What's here?

-This creates lambda rest api with express and s3 bucket to which we can save and delete json files via lambda.
+Lambda REST API with Express and S3 bucket with which we can save, get and delete JSON files via Lambda.

 ![plot](../sketches/lambda-s3.png)